Today I am Fervor

 Nathanial laughed, “Not a bad idea!
 Whatever the big boys are up to, might not wanna be here when they get back.
 I may do the same!”

-He punched his Jeep down the carport, reaching again for his computer bag in the passenger seat, and the go-bag in the back seat for reassurance.
+He punched his Jeep down the carport, reaching again for his computer bag in the passenger seat then the go-bag in the back seat for reassurance.
 As he turned onto the highway out of town, he thanked Whoever Was Up There that his parents had passed from age rather than having to deal with the way the world was now.
-And for the inheritance they’d left that had allowed him to buy a nice little cabin out in mountains, where he took his vacations and now, would wait out whatever was happening.
+And also for the inheritance they’d left that had allowed him to buy a nice little cabin out in mountains, where he took his vacations and now would wait out whatever was happening.

 He would get there, recount the stashes he’d secured in the storage over the past several years for just such occurrences.
 Settle in, settle down.
 It would be just like all the other insane things going on right now, just another one, and it would be dealt with and done with.